BeeCR GitLab webhook

 - Header

-in webhook settings. - Query parameter
+BEECR-GITLAB-HOSTin webhook settings. - Query parameter

-in webhook URL. - Via the
+gitlab-hostin webhook URL. - Via the

-API server's parameter (applicable only if you are using BeeCR on-premises).
+GITLAB_HOSTAPI server's parameter (applicable only if you are using BeeCR on-premises).

-By default the GitLab host is set to https://gitlab.com
+By default the GitLab host is set to https://gitlab.com.

-AI model name
+AI model name (on-premises)

-On the backend, BeeCR can use AI models via two different APIs: OpenAI and Ollama.
+On the backend, BeeCR on-premises can use AI models via two different APIs: OpenAI and Ollama.
 Clients may choose which API to use:

 - For OpenAI-compatible APIs use model names as they are.

-. - For Ollama-compatible APIs use model names with the prefix
+Example:gpt-4o. - For Ollama-compatible APIs use model names with the prefix

 Ways to redefine the AI model: